codership/documentation/galeracluster/source/sslcert.rst

 Before you can enable encryption for your cluster, you first need to generate the relevant certificates for the nodes to use.
 This procedure assumes that you are using OpenSSL.

-.. seealso:: This chapter only covers certificate generation.
+.. note:: **See Also**: This chapter only covers certificate generation.
 For information on its use in Galera Cluster, see :doc:`sslconfig`.

 -------------------------
 Generating Certificates